Visiting the American Southwest in Winter: Why to Go + What to Know

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission.
 Read the full disclosure policy here.

-A while back, I my road trip itinerary through the American Southwest.
+A while back, I shared my road trip itinerary through the American Southwest.
 It's my favorite part of the US, and it's apparently a favorite for a lot of others, too, because that post is one of the most popular on my blog.
 I get comments and emails weekly about that itinerary, sometimes from people who have further questions.

 And one of the top questions I get is: Can I visit the Southwest in the winter?